 Some federal government loan programs offer down payment help, while other programs can be found at the state, county, and city levels.
 Prospective homebuyers will have to search for and apply for these individually, as there’s no universal application.

-Here are some things to keep in mind during your research:
+Here are some agencies to consider during your research:

 Tip